howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 Thanks to Prisma, you'll be able to implement filtering capabilities to your API without major effort.
 Similar to the previous chapters, the heavy-lifting of query resolution will be performed by the powerful Prisma engine.
 All you need to do is delegate incoming queries to it.

 The first step is to think about the filters you want to expose through your API.
 In your case, the `feed` query in your API will accept a _filter string_.
-It then should only return the `Link` elements where the `url` _or_ the `description` _contains_ that filter string.
+The query then should only return the `Link` elements where the `url` _or_ the `description` _contain_ that filter string.

 <Instruction>